manabuo/machine-learning-using-tensorflow/rnn_intro.md

 So, first things first, `training` is a `tf.placeholder_with_default()` tensor, which is similar to `tf.placeholder()` but has an additional `input` parameter where we can specify a default value in the case if during the graph's execution no value is provided.
 In this particular case, a default value is set to a boolean `False` value, and it acts as a switch that tells the graph if we are using it to train or test.

 Next, as the variable scope name suggests, all variables here are related to the learning rate, which is now decreasing during computations.
 The first variable here has [`tf.Variable()`](https://www.tensorflow.org/programmers_guide/variables) class.
 The difference between a `tf.constant()` and a `tf.Variable()` is that a constant is constant and that is it but variable can be assigned to and its value can be changed.
 Constant's value is stored in the graph definition and its value is replicated wherever the graph is loaded, this means that constants are memory expensive.
-However, `tf.Variable()` it is a in-memory buffer that contains a tensor and it can be stored outside the graph.
+However, `tf.Variable()` it is an in-memory buffer that contains a tensor and it can be stored outside the graph.
 Here, `global_step` variable acts as an iteration counter that is incremented at each training step.
 It is used in the next operation, [`tf.train.exponential_decay()`](https://www.tensorflow.org/api_docs/python/tf/train/exponential_decay), which applies exponential decay to the learning rate.

 When training a model, it is often recommended to lower the learning rate as the training progresses.
 This function applies an exponential decay function to a provided initial learning rate (`learning_rate`).
 It requires the previously defined `global_step` value to compute the decayed learning rate.
 The remaining parameters, `decay_steps`, `decay_rate` and `staircase`, are the number of steps after which to decrease the learning rate, decay rate and staircase function which, if `True`, decays the learning rate at discrete intervals, respectively.